 Choose the options --thumb --fpu vfpv3 to have the compiler generate Thumb code for your entire program.
-The 32-bit Thumb instruction set supports VFP instructions.
+The Thumb instruction set supports VFP instructions.
 Therefore, there is no need to switch to ARM state to perform VFP operations.
 This uses hardware VFP linkage.

-This option is available only for ARMv7 processors with VFPv3, for example the Cortex-A8, where VFP is directly accessible from both the ARM and the 32-bit Thumb instruction set.
+This option is available only for ARMv7 processors with VFPv3, for example the Cortex-A8, where VFP is directly accessible from both the ARM and Thumb instruction sets.

-• --fpu=name on page 2-14.
+• --fpu=name on page 2-39.